Mkolahdoozi/ArcFace/README.md

 However, MXNet is retired:
 https://mxnet.apache.org/versions/1.9.1/

-Also, there are other implementations for tensorflow as well, however, they are not aplug-n-play layer: https://github.com/yinguobing/arcface
+Also, there are other implementations for tensorflow as well, however, they are not a plug-n-play layer: https://github.com/yinguobing/arcface

 ## How to Use
-You need to use the implemented ArcFaceLayer() as the last layer in your model.
+You need to use the implemented ArcFaceLayer() as the last layer in your model and add the implemented ArcFaceLoss in the model.compile().
 That's it!

-ArcFaceLayer() implements a fully connected layer, as described in the paper, and it adds the arc face loss to the model's total loss using the famous self.add_loss() function in tensorflow.
-So, if you are planning to use ArcFaceLayer() as the last layer of your model, you don't need to add a fully connected layer at the end of your model.
+ArcFaceLayer() implements a fully connected layer, as described in the paper, along with some normalizations which is essential to calculate ArcFaceLoss.

+ArcFaceLoss provides you with the arc face loss, implemented as the original paper.

-If you are using Sequential API, using ArcFaceLayer is as easy as:
+If you are planning to use Sequential API, here is the example how you can use the ArcFaceLayer and ArcFaceLoss:

 ```python
 # here base_model does not have the last fully connected layer.
 Rather, ArcFaceLayer acts as a fully connected layer.